wenfanwu/wenfanwu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Wenfan Wu, a PhD candidate in physical oceanography at the Ocean University of China.
+My name is Wenfan Wu.
+I am a seasoned ocean modeller and an enthusiastic amateur programmer based in China.
+My research is primarily focused on investigating nearshore ocean dynamics and biogeochemical processes using numerical ocean models like SCHISM and ROMS.

 Education Background
 ------